Labs64/laravel-boilerplate/README.md

 Thank you to all the [contributors](https://github.com/Labs64/laravel-boilerplate/graphs/contributors) on this project.
 Your help is much appreciated!

 - [Clever Kids](https://clever-kids.eu?utm_source=Laravel_Boilerplate&utm_medium=github&utm_campaign=laravel_boilerplate&utm_content=readme) team for a great support in project structuring.
+- [GuideChimp](https://github.com/Labs64/GuideChimp) A simple, lightweight, clean and small library for creating guided product tours for your web app.
 - [PluginPass – WordPress PRO Plugin/Theme Licensing](https://wordpress.org/plugins/pluginpass-pro-plugintheme-licensing/) - Easily control the use and monetize your WordPress plugins and themes
 - [@veerajongit](https://github.com/veerajongit) - a package that does the testing automatically every time the code or the test changes
 - [@rainerkent](https://github.com/rainerkent) - Update to Laravel 6